bgveenstra/2223-simple-login/README.md

   </html>
   ```

-1. Create a `GET` `/login` route on your server that renders the login view.
+1. Create a `GET /login` route on your server that renders the login view.

 1. Add an "on submit" listener in your `scripts.js` file for the login form.
-When the login form is submitted, use `$.ajax` or `$.post` to send a request to a `/login` path with the user's login data.
+When the login form is submitted, use `$.ajax` or `$.post` to send a request to a `/sessions` path with the user's login data.
 As with signup, you can use `serialize()` to package and format the login data to send to the server.
+We aren't storing our session data in the database, but we're using this route because the mechanics of logging in will require us to update the session.

-1. We already have a `POST` `/login` route set up in the server, and it has the form data -- but it just sends back a message right now.
+1. We already have a `POST /sessions` route set up in the server, and it has the form data -- but it just sends back a message right now.
 To log a user in, we'll need to do more than that:

     * look the user up in the database with the email from the form
     * if a user is found, compare that user's passwordDigest with the password from the form